-Once informed, the EWO and the Local Authority Designated Officer (LADO) are effectively in charge of managing the allegation but the Head is responsible for looking after the interests of the School.
+Once informed, the Safeguarding in Education Officer and the Local Authority Designated Officer (LADO) are effectively in charge of managing the allegation but the Head is responsible for looking after the interests of the School.

 The School will not undertake an investigation into the allegations without prior consultation with the local authority designated officer or team of officers (LADOs), or in the most serious cases, the police, so as not to jeopardise statutory investigations.